Close Menu

 4. Abnormal Sensations: You may experience sensations such as electric shock sensations on your skin.

-5. Bladder or Bowel Dysfunction: Spinal arachnoiditis can lead to problems with bladder or bowel control, including urinary urgency, frequency, or incontinence.
+5. Bladder or Bowel Dysfunction: Spinal arachnoiditis can lead to problems with bladder or bowel control, including urinary urgency.
+It can also lead to incontinence.

 6. Sexual Dysfunction: Some people may experience sexual dysfunction.